 I can confirm that the requirement for a Visa on Arrival for Australians to Bali has been removed.

-This applies to tourism purposes only, lasts for 30 days and there is once only 30 day extension.
+This applies to tourism purposes only and lasts for 30 days.

 Your current passport is required and will be date stamped on arrival.

 This blog is only concerned about holidays to Bali and we do not cover the requirements of other entry points in Indonesia.

 Passport must be valid for a minimum of 6 (six) months as from the date of entry into Indonesia.
 A friend of ours was recently refused permission to board his Aeroplane to Denpasar because his passport expiry date came under the 6 month expiry between booking and boarding.
 There is no compensation for a mistake like this.

 Nationals of ALL countries planning to stay for more than 30 days in Indonesia also have to apply for the appropriate visa type (tourist, business, social-cultural, etc.) at an overseas Indonesian Consulate or Foreign Mission before departing for Indonesia.

 When you leave Bali to come home there was a exit tax of Indonesian 200,000 Rupiah.
 The exit tax no longer applies as it is included in your air fare.